rsmets/PoKing/src/content/hall-of-fame/luna-hopper.md

 img: /assets/pknight.webp
 img_alt: Potato Knight portrait
 description: |
-  The goof of the court
+  The knight of the court
 tags:
   - Mushy when smashed
   - Cuts like butter